itsadi08/-8-Weeks-SQL-Challenge/README.md

  <img width="300" height="300" src="https://user-images.githubusercontent.com/121611397/233270716-adc25de5-b22e-4011-bc9f-bd216dcabdfe.png">
 </p>

-Danny is a foodie and loves Japanese cuisine, so he decided to open his own restaurant Danny’s Diner in the beginning of 2021.
-However, after a few months of operation, Danny is worried about the restaurant’s performance and is in need of your help.
+Alright, listen up foodies!
+Our man Danny is a Japanese cuisine lover who decided to start his own restaurant, Danny's Diner, at the beginning of 2021.
+But after a few months of operation, Danny's feeling the heat and needs our help to keep his dream alive.

-Danny has captured some basic data about the restaurant’s customers, but he is unsure how to use the data to improve his business.
-He wants to answer some simple questions about his customers, such as their visiting patterns, how much money they have spent, and which menu items are their favorites.

-Help Danny keep his love for Japanese food alive and thriving at Danny's Diner!!!!
+Danny's captured some basic data about his customers, but he's not sure how to use it to improve his business.
+So let's dig in and help him out!
+We need to answer some key questions, like when customers visit, how much they're spending, and which menu items they can't get enough of.
+With our expert analysis, we can help Danny turn his diner into a hot spot for Japanese food lovers everywhere.
+So let's get to work and show Danny some love for his passion!

 Interested in helping Danny: View the case study and the solution here.